kilar95/Data-Analysis---Cyclistics-/README.md

 The data is now clean, accurate, consistent and complete.

-* **Remove Duplicates**: Data does not have any duplicate values
+* **Remove Duplicates**: data does not have any duplicate values
-* **Check for Outliers** : Outliers have been removed
+* **Check for Outliers** : outliers have been removed
-* **Check for Missing Values**: Invalid data with missing values have been removed
+* **Check for Missing Values**: invalid data with missing values have been removed
-* **Check Data Accuracy**: After removing bad data, all the remaining data is within its speculated range and hence accurate
+* **Check Data Accuracy**: after removing bad data, all the remaining data is within its speculated range and hence accurate
-* **Check Data Completeness** : All matrices are available to answer the Business Question
+* **Check Data Completeness** : all matrices are available to answer the Business Question
-* **Check Data Consistency**: All 12 months of data have consistent format and structure, thus making it easier to combine into 1 single dataset
+* **Check Data Consistency**: all 12 months of data have consistent format and structure, thus making it easier to combine into 1 single dataset
-* **Check Data Relevance**: The dataset contains ridership data of past 12 months, thus the data is current and not outdated
+* **Check Data Relevance**: the dataset contains ridership data of past 12 months, thus the data is current and not outdated
-* **Check Data Formats**: The columns have been typecast correctly and have appropriate data formats
+* **Check Data Formats**: the columns have been typecast correctly and have appropriate data formats
-* **Date-Time Format Consistency**: All throughout the dataset the date and time are in consistent format
+* **Date-Time Format Consistency**: all throughout the dataset the date and time are in consistent format
-* **Column Names**: All the column names are clear and meaningful
+* **Column Names**: all the column names are clear and meaningful
-* **Overall sense of Data**: Given the knowledge of the business, the data makes sense
+* **Overall sense of Data**: given the knowledge of the business, the data makes sense

 ## STEP 4 : Analysis